mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 1. Develop cloud resources [labeling convention](https://cloud.google.com/resource-manager/docs/creating-managing-labels#common-uses)
 2. Apply the labels for ALL resources used by the data pipelines
 3. Configure the [cloud billing data export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery) to BigQuery
-4. Craft Datastudio report aligned with the developed labeling convention, there is an [example](https://cloud.google.com/billing/docs/how-to/visualize-data)
+4. Craft Datastudio report aligned with the developed labeling convention, there is public [example](https://cloud.google.com/billing/docs/how-to/visualize-data) available
 5. Figure out the workarounds for GCP products which do not provide necessary details in the billing data export

 I would say that 2) and 5) are the toughest parts of the journey.
+{: .notice--info}

 ### Labeling convention